Search

 The guide provides:

-• Practical guidance for the identification, assessment and control of the health and safety hazards related to working in hot environments; and
+• Practical guidance for the identification, assessment, control, and evaluation of the health and safety hazards related to working in hot environments

 Target Audience

-The guide is intended to serve as a handy reference for health and safety committee members, health and safety representatives, employees, supervisors and managers.
-For training sessions, the guide can serve as a practical handout for future reference.
+This guide is a handy reference for health and safety committee members, health and safety representatives, workers, supervisors and managers.
+For training sessions, it serves as a practical pocket guide for future reference.
+This guide is helpful for workplaces and occupations associated with excessive heat exposure, including construction sites, grounds maintenance, farming, foundries, steel mills, bakeries, kitchens, dishwashing, steaming, abatement work, and glass blowing.

 Each publication produced by CCOHS undergoes several stages of review.
 As part of this review, representatives from government, employers, and labour are requested to comment on draft copies of CCOHS documents for technical accuracy and readability.